TomSumner28/merchant-data/README.md

 ## Requirements

 The project relies only on the Python standard library and `flask`.
 If `flask` is not available in your environment, install it locally.
 Set a `FLASK_SECRET_KEY` environment variable to secure session data.
+If you define `OPENAI_API_KEY`, the chat will forward questions to OpenAI when it cannot answer from the spreadsheet.

 ## Running the app